vidyeshranade/Crossword/README.md

 # Indic1Crossword

-Indic1Crossword is a fork of the Crossword by Jesse Weisbeck.
+Indic1Crossword is a fork of the Original Crossword made by Jesse Weisbeck.
-It supports various Indian Language Scripts.
+This supports various Indian Language Scripts.

 You can share you own crossword puzzles (see video under How-to --> Make Puzzle (Video) at https://indic1crossword.herokuapp.com/